U.S. Supreme Court expands gun rights, strikes down New York law | Law-Order

 U.S. Supreme Court expands gun rights, strikes down New York law

-Eight states including New York empower officials to decide whether people can carry concealed handguns in public even if they pass criteria such as criminal background checks.
-Gun rights, held dear by many Americans and promised by the country's 18th century founders, are a contentious issue in a nation with high levels of firearms violence including numerous mass shootings.
+They also feared that such ruling could jeopardize bans on guns in sensitive places such as airports, courthouses, hospitals and schools.
+The ruling will affect at least six states including New York, as well as the District of Columbia, that empower officials to decide whether people can carry concealed handguns in public even if they pass criteria such as criminal background checks.

 The U.S. Supreme Court on Thursday declared for the first time that the U.S. Constitution protects an individual's right to carry a handgun in public for self-defense, handing a landmark victory to gun rights advocates in a nation deeply divided over how to address firearms violence.
 The 6-3 ruling, with the court's conservative justices in the majority and liberal justices in dissent, struck down New York state's limits on carrying concealed handguns outside the home.
 The court found that the law, enacted in 1913, violated a person's right to "keep and bear arms" under the U.S. Constitution's Second Amendment.